lockecodes/container-cli/README.md

 ## TODO

-1. Replace the example with a public repository for universal access.
-2. Add support for Docker and refactor calls currently specific to Podman.
+1. Add support for Docker and refactor calls currently specific to Podman.
-3. Add Makefile targets for usage during ci/cd to run tests etc. Bring back Dockerfile was it is useful
+2. Add Makefile targets for usage during ci/cd to run tests etc. Bring back Dockerfile was it is useful
-4. Add more complete unit testing
+3. Add more complete unit testing
-3. Create and include a usage demonstration video.
+4. Create and include a usage demonstration video.